Emotional Intelligence Components

 I think biofeedback tools like HeartMath help me understand and experience how fast my mind can take me away from a very relaxing thinking and breathing process, and I see very rapidly how that changes my physiology.

 So self-awareness must demonstrate how fast awarenesses shift internally.
 Learning breathing techniques can demonstrate the very same learning experience.
+There is a link to the Heartmath program in the right column.

 I prefer the term emotional flow, because emotional control can mean that I try to "not" get angry or sad or afraid.
 However those emotions and the thoughts that brought them are a normal part of the human experience and they need to be acknowledged.